-For the past 40 years, SPIE Advanced Lithography has played a key role in bringing together the micro- and nanolithography community.
+For over 40 years, SPIE Advanced Lithography has played a key role in bringing together the micro- and nanolithography community.
 The addition of other lithography-related technology over the past several years has sought to address the patterning integration challenges presented by the continuous scaling of the semiconductor industry.
 A full spectrum of lithography and patterning topics are encompassed by this year’s symposium across seven complementary conferences.
 Participants come from a broad array of backgrounds to share and learn about state-of-the-art lithographic tools, resists, metrology, materials, etch, design, and process integration.
 Through a series of provocative panel discussions and seminars, the symposium also probes current issues being faced as we extend current methods, move toward alternative approaches, and identify new ways to complement one technology with another.

 Over the years, SPIE Advanced Lithography has provided the unique and primary forum for meeting and interacting with a wide range of industry experts, researchers, and key players working on patterning technology development.
 Attendance ensures that participants learn and share the latest developments in areas of central importance to many vital technology fields.

-* Extreme Ultraviolet Lithography
+* Extreme Ultraviolet (EUV )Lithography

 * Metrology, Inspection, and Process Control for Microlithography

-* Advances in Patterning Materials and Processing Technology
+* Advances in Patterning Materials and Processing

 * Optical Microlithography

-* Design-Process-Technology Co-Optimization for Manufacturability
+* Design-Process-Technology Co-optimization for Manufacturability

 * Advanced Etch Technology for Nanopatterning

-All conferences are organized by current practitioners of the art (conference chairs), working together with organizing committees that are experts in these fields.
+All conferences are organized by current practitioners of the art, Conference Chairs, working together with organizing committees that are experts in these fields.
 Numerous courses have also been organized, which are taught by recognized experts from industry and academia.
 Additional information is available from the many manufacturers' exhibits that allow tool makers, material suppliers, and software groups to showcase new products while interacting one-on-one with participants.

 Bruce W. Smith